Salon Care by Tina & Co

 hair care, chemical services, Brazilian Blowouts, natural hair, hair cutting, color and more.

 She has won hair show awards and taught educational classes, seminars, and workshops on proper hair care for ethnic hair.
+She's also the author of The World of Black Cosmetologist.
+A guide for Black Cosmetologist.

 Tina understands that a woman's hair is her GLORY.